dt-spec/mental-health-ai/README.md

 ## Acknowledgments

-- ElevenLabs for the voice API
+- ElevenLabs for voice synthesis
-- OpenAI for the language model
+- OpenAI for conversation processing
-- Next.js team for the amazing framework
+- The mental health community for inspiration